Facebook Pixel Violin Fest | Western Kentucky University

 Travel and Parking

 Park in the lot labeled “Gated Hilltop Lot” at the corner of Colonnade Dr and State Street.
-There is massive construction going on, so the only way to access the Gated Hilltop lot is from State Street.
+The traffic pattern on campus has changed, and Google maps has not yet updated.
+Access the Gated Hilltop lot from State Street.
 Don’t trust your phone navigation if it navigates you through the campus on Hilltop or Colonnade drives.

 This map pin is placed across the street from the parking lot.
-Use your GPS app to navigate to it, and it will avoid the construction: https://goo.gl/maps/Dvq2WpG1GRAZdgrU8
+Use your GPS app to navigate to it: https://goo.gl/maps/Dvq2WpG1GRAZdgrU8

 Hotel Information

 We have a special group rate at the Hyatt Place, which is within walking distance to the music building.
-Click here for the reservation information.
+Reservation group link information will be posted here soon.

 For more information, contact Dr. Lin at strings@wku.edu or (270) 745-5939.